JulianNicholls/npm-justify-text/README.md

 # justify-text

-This is a test module as part of a tutorial, please ignore.
+This is a test module, as part of a tutorial.
-It is fully tested; however, using it in production may not be the best idea.
+While it is fully tested, using it in production may not be the best idea.

 To justify text in production, try [justify](https://www.npmjs.com/package/justify).